ChenLiu-1996/CitationMap/README.md

         (default is True)
         If true, the location pins will have a variety of colors.
         Otherwise, it will only have one color.
-    output_path: str
-        (default is 'citation_map.html')
-        The path to the output HTML file.
     print_citing_institutions: bool
         (default is True)
         If true, print the list of citing institutions (affiliations of citing authors).